 The Local Hazard Mitigation Planning Committee was led by Elle Baker, Open Space and Environmental Planner within the Revere Office of Planning and Development.
-The Planning Committee was established to lead the planning process for the 2021 Update.
-Because the 2021 Update is for a single jurisdiction, every member of the Planning Committee represents the City of Revere.
+Because the Office of Planning and Development has regulatory authority in the City, it was deemed appropriate to lead the 2022 Update.
+The Planning Committee was established to lead the planning process for the 2022 Update.
+Because the 2022 Update is for a single jurisdiction, every member of the Planning Committee represents the City of Revere.
 Some members of the Planning Committee are displayed in Table 2-1.
 A full stakeholder list representing the Planning Committee can be found in Appendix A.